iBz-04/raya/README.md

 ## 🤝 Contributing

-Thank you for your interest in contributing to Raya!
+Thank you for your interest in contributing to raya!

 ### Getting Started

 #### Development Environment

-Raya requires:
+raya requires:
 - Python 3.13 or later

 #### Installation from Source